 Our focus on the window of time following hospitalization is especially relevant given the recent addition of COPD to the list of conditions used in Medicare's Hospital Readmission Reduction Program.
-This change, along with the growth of accountable care organizations, and bundled forms of payment have focused attention on identifying and implementing programs to reduce the risk of readmissions and improve longer term outcomes for patients with COPD and other chronic conditions.
+This change, along with the growth of accountable care organizations, and bundled forms of payment have focused attention on identifying and implementing programs and other chronic conditions.
 Although there are limitations in current understanding of how to effectively prevent readmissions for COPD, beyond its many other benefits, PR is an intervention that has been identified as a promising strategy for preventing readmissions (9, 29).
 Our study shows that there is room for considerable growth in PR utilization and underscores the need to understand why PR utilization is so low.